 All our equine clients are eligible to register for our zone visit scheme.
 Once registered to a zone (North, South, East, West) you can book a visit on your zone day (always a Wednesday) and not pay a visit fee.
 Times cannot be requested on a zone day but clients are usually given a 30 minute time slot for when the vet will arrive.

-Zone visits are proving hugely popular with our clients, with many newly registered horses joining the scheme.
-The main stipulations of receiving a zone visit are that we have a current email address on your account, which will enable you to receive our quarterly equine newsletter, and that there is no outstanding balance on your account before receiving another visit.
+Zone visits have proved hugely popular with our clients, with many newly registered horses joining the scheme.
+The main stipulations of receiving a zone visit are that we have a current email address on your account, and that there is no outstanding balance on your account before receiving another visit.

 All routine work can be requested on a zone day apart from lameness work-ups and sedation, due to time constraints.
-For full terms and conditions, please click on the link below.
+For full terms and conditions, please see below.

 1st Wednesday: South